 Rarely are we provided with a positive view of menstruation.
 Many of us don’t even know what it would look like to talk about menstruation without implying that it is a “female defect”, shameful, or disgusting.
 This positive view might reflect that yes, your body actually releases red menstrual fluid, not some mysterious clear blue fluid.
 That no, it does not make you “dirty” for a week and it’s actually OK to have contact with your menses.
 That it is not like peeing or pooping because it is biologically connected to sexual reproduction and sexuality.
 That being on your period doesn’t make you “crazy” or weak or incapable of making rational decisions.
 That it’s okay to love your period, to hate your period, to be a “tough cookie” or to be upset about it - menstruation is different for everyone.
 But half the world does it, and it’s not something we should be made to feel bad/embarrassed/gross/defective for.

 Sex+ is a weekly YouTube show covering topics related to sexuality, relationships, body image, and gender.
 About me: OHAI!
-I'm Laci, 24 yo peer sex educator & YouTuber from San Fran.
+I'm Laci, sex ed activist & YouTuber from San Francisco.
 I make videos to help people learn about sexuality & bodies so they can enjoy them!
 I like to make people laugh and think, preferably at the same time.
 You can read more about me & my work here!